cs123tas/projects/brush/README.md

     can ignore the other methods — the ones associated to other projects —- in this class.
-As you might guess, when the user clicks the mouse in the 2D canvas of the interface, Qt calls the mouseDownmethod with the location of the click.
+As you might guess, when the user clicks the mouse in the 2D canvas of the interface, Qt calls the mouseDown method with the location of the click.
 You, the programmer, need to respond to this by making the canvas look different (i.e., by adding paint to the canvas).
 You do this with a three-step process: